chadblack/2023SPORT/docs/assignments.md

 ### Book Review.
 (20%)

-Each student will write a critical book analysis on a book of their choice.
-Books must cover some aspect of the history of sport and Latin America or Latinx United States.
+Each student will write a critical book analysis on *Playing America's Game: Baseball, Latinos, and the Color Line* by Adrian Burgos, Jr.

 !!! success "A Good Review"
     How should you approach writing a book review?
 The first step is actively read the text.
 Highlight, review, make synthetic notes.
 Write a précis paragraph for each chapter.
 Write a research memo from your notes.
 Use the chapter structure to guide the structure of your review.
 Focus on one or two central themes.